 How long does a solar panel last?
 If you’re worried about the rising cost of electricity, you’ve probably asked yourself this question recently.
 By 2030, the Irish Government aims to have 250,000 rooftop installations completed, with the country producing 80% of its electricity needs from renewable sources.
 There’s still a way to go to achieve these green ambitions.
 However, by the end of 2022, it’s forecast that around 5% of Ireland’s electricity demand will be met by solar panel sources.

 Ready to join the green revolution?
 Solar panel installation is more affordable than you might think.
 Not only will it provide you with energy savings in the short term, but you can also mitigate the outlying cost by taking advantage of SEAI grants.
-Still need convincing that solar panels are a good long-term investment in Ireland?
+Do you still need convincing that solar panels are an excellent long-term investment in Ireland?
 Read on for everything you need to know.

 How Long Does a Solar Panel Last Before it Needs Replacing?

-How long does a solar panel last?
+How long does a solar panel last before it’s unusable?
 There’s no hard-and-fast rule here.
 The expected lifespan of a modern solar panel is between 40-50 years.
 Panels installed over the past couple of decades can be expected to perform well for upwards of 25 years.
 However, provided a solar panel is regularly cleaned and properly maintained, it can theoretically continue to do its job indefinitely.